 About Imaginaire Speech and Drama

-After teaching Speech and Drama lessons with the amazing Head Held High, the exciting opportunity came up to take on some of their Auckland venues and continue teaching our wonderful students.
+After teaching Speech and Drama lessons with the amazing Head Held High, the exciting opportunity came up in 2023 to take on some of their Auckland venues and continue teaching our wonderful students.
 We leaped at the chance!

 As a deeply passionate group of teachers, we form a tight-knit whānau dedicated to inspiring our students to discover their voices and unleash their creativity.
 Our focus is on fostering confident, courteous, inquisitive, and joyful young individuals through our specialized speech and drama curriculum.
 We believe that these qualities are the foundation of a happy and successful life, and it's our goal to instill them in all our students.